rccordell/feeling-responsive/_posts/2018-01-09-RomancingBooks.md

   caption_url: https://flic.kr/p/8rfzDR
 ---

-I've just handed out some books that I suspect you've never read before—though if you *have* read the book I handed to you, then let me know and we'll switch it out!
-Even though you've never read this book, however, I suspect you can learn a lot about it and its readers.
+I've handed out some books that I suspect you've never read before—though if you *have* read the book I handed to you, then let me know and we'll switch it out!

+Even though you've never read this book, I suspect you can learn a lot about it and its readers.

 To do that, I want you to spend some time studying your book, though I don't want you to read it (not the main body of the text at least).
 Instead, pay attention to things like: